 About my work - I get many queries about how I make my maps and what goes on behind the scenes. i hope this page helps illustrate the making process and the amount of work that goes in to creating a map or globe

 The maps are all hand-built and painted with acrylics, which give great vibrancy and long-lasting colour.
 The making process is pretty unique and combines a number of different artistic processes.
-I also use a huge range of materials - both new and recycled and can frequently be found head-frost in a skip digging for special treasure!
+I also use a huge range of materials - both new and recycled and can frequently be found head-first in a skip, digging for special treasure!
 I am always looking for new and exciting techniques and materials to experiment with.

 Many of the maps are created as one off art works for private individuals, but I also make pieces for advertising and commercial clients.

 As most maps are made to commission, I try to get the client to provide as much personal information as possible about themselves and the places they want featured.

 I enjoy the research process and where possible, working closely with the clients to create the details, miniature tableaux and scenes that pepper the maps. this is what adds the humour and a more personal element to the work, as well as giving the client a truly unique finished piece.

 Like most artists, I have to armchair travel the majority of the time when creating a map.
 My research is normally done on the internet or by looking through old maps, books, magazines and atlases.

 Occasionally I have been lucky enough to be invited to make my maps in situ or to visit the places I am featuring.
 Any excuse to hop on a plane and see a new part of the world is a good one!

 The maps are normally built on a polystyrene board, which is then reinforced with wooden battens for strength and to prevent buckling.
 This material makes it easy to dig in to the foam, to create the relief features, as well as providing a good surface to fix the finished details into.
 For flatter pieces, without much relief work, I will sometimes use a ready made canvas and fill the back with foam.